Birds

 The appealing macaws with sparkling and attractive bodies are found in Mexico, Central and South America, and previously in the Caribbean.

-1. Macaws in the wild
+1. Macaws in the Wild

 Macaws are mostly found in largest tropical rainforests.
 The Red-fronted Macaws are also found in semi-desert regions and the Yellow-collared Macaw inhabits grasslands.
 Those that live in the forests are found primarily in rainforests and they build their nests in holes of trees and eat the seeds found in the canopies.